vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

   users will see the PDF invoice on their phone, and can not easily scan the QR.
 * Paper invoice: Include a QR code with unique URL for the customer, same as above.

+## How can I move agreements between organizations and sale units?

+Merchants sometimes need to move customer agreements from one organization number ("orgno") to another, or from one sale unit (merchant serial number, "MSN") to another.

+First of all: A business can not "change organization number".
+An organization number uniquely identifies a juridical unit, and can not be changed.

+1. If the merchant wants to move agreements from one MSN to another, aqnd both MSNs are under the same orgno,
+   Vipps are probably able to help.
+   Please contact your KAM, your partner or Vipps customer service.
+2. If the merchant wants to move agreements from one orgno to another, and both orgnos are owned by the same parent orgno, Vipps are probably able to help.
+   Please contact your KAM, your partner or Vipps customer service.
+3. If the merchant wants to move agreements from one orgno to another, and the orgnos are not owned by a parent company, Vipps may not be able to help.
+   The users have entered agreements with an orgno, and Vipps can not automatically move the agreements without the user's consent to enter agreements with the new orgno.
+   The users may need to enter new agreements with the new orgno.
+   Please contact your KAM, your partner or Vipps customer service.

+**Please note:** If the merchant deactivates a MSN that has active agreements, it will no longer be possible to:
+- Manage the agreements
+- Perform new charges
+- Make refunds

 ## At what time during the day are charges made?
 Charge _attempts_ are made two times during the day: 08:00 og 16:00 UTC.